rawmind0/rancher-goserver/readme.md

 # How it works

 * The docker has the entrypoint /usr/bin/start.sh, that runs go-server.
-* Config .arams could be modified overriding these env variables:
+* Config params could be modified overriding these env variables:

 ```
 SERVER_MEM="512m"